 The coffins are simply beautiful, all colourful, all hand-painted, all prepared with a lot of care, it’s very much like the fascinating celebration of life and death in a small Vác museum.

-I’m a huge admirer of the Hungarian Art Nouveau movement and I’m more than proud to show travellers around the magnificent Budapest Art Nouveau buildings.
-For me, the home of György Ráth, first director of the Budapest Museum of Applied Arts is a veritable jewellery box, both the building and the artworks and furnitures on display are unique.
+I’m a huge admirer of the Hungarian Art Nouveau movement, and I’m always proud to show travellers some of Budapest’s most beautiful Art Nouveau buildings.
+For me, the former home of György Ráth, the first director of the Museum of Applied Arts, is a true jewellery box — both the building itself and the artworks and furniture on display are absolutely unique.